Should you get script coverage and if so, when?

 Each service I recommend provides a variety of options and price points.

-Here are the ten script coverage companies I’d check out (and their least expensive options):
+Here are the script coverage companies I’d check out:

 Don’t Get Screenplay Coverage From Screenwriting Contests